splunk/observability-workshop/docs/module7/vo_getting_started.md

 Navigate to the `Rotations` tab on the `Teams` sub menu, you should have no existing Rotations so we need to create some.
 The 1st Rotation you will create is for a follow the sun support pattern where the members of each shift provide cover during their normal working hours within their time zone.
 The 2nd will be a Rotation used to provide escalation support by more experienced senior members of the team, based on a 24/7, 1 week shift pattern.

 #### Follow the Sun Support - Business Hours
-* Click 'Add Rotation'
+* Click `Add Rotation`
-* Enter a name of Follow the Sun Support - Business Hours
+* Enter a name of "*Follow the Sun Support - Business Hours*"
-* Select 'Partial day' from the three available shift templates
+* Select `Partial day` from the three available shift templates
-    * Enter a Shift name of Asia
+    * Enter a Shift name of "*Asia*"
-    * Time Zone set to Asia/Tokyo
+    * Time Zone set to "*Asia/Tokyo*"
-    * Each user is on duty from 'Monday through Friday from 9.00am to 5.00pm'
+    * Each user is on duty from "*Monday through Friday from 9.00am to 5.00pm*"
-    * Handoff happens every 1 days
+    * Handoff happens every "*1 days*"
     * The next handoff happens &lt;the next Monday will have been automatically selected&gt;
-    * Save Rotation
+    * Click `Save Rotation`
-* Now add an 2nd shft for Asia by clicking '+Add a shift'
+* Now add an 2nd shft for Europe by clicking `+Add a shift` - `Partial Day`
-    * Enter a Shift name of Europe
+    * Enter a Shift name of "*Europe*"
-    * Time Zone set to Europe/London
+    * Time Zone set to "*Europe/London*"
     * The remaining settings will have been copied from the 1st shift
-    * Save Shift
+    * Click `Save Shift`
-* Now add a 3rd shft for West Coast USA by clicking '+Add a shift'
+* Now add a 3rd shft for West Coast USA by clicking `+Add a shift` - `Partial Day`
-    * Enter a Shift name of West Coast
+    * Enter a Shift name of "*West Coast*"
-    * Time Zone set to US/Pacific
+    * Time Zone set to "*US/Pacific*"
     * The remaining settings will have been copied from the 1st shift
-    * Save Shift
+    * Click `Save Shift`
 * You new need to add the users into their allocated shift patterns using either the table above, or the list of users provided to you separately
-    * For each Shift, click on the 'Manage Members' icon which is the left of the three icons and resembles the image of three heads
+    * For each Shift, click on the `Manage Members` icon which is the left of the three icons and resembles the image of three heads
     * Add the users to each Shift (note how you have to use their Username and not their real names)
-    * The first user added will the 'current' user for that shift
+    * The first user added will be the 'current' user for that shift
-    * You can re-order the shifts by simply dragging the users up and down, and you can change the current user by clicking 'Set Current' on an alternate user
+    * You can re-order the shifts by simply dragging the users up and down, and you can change the current user by clicking `Set Current` on an alternate user

 You will now have three different Shift patterns, that provide cover 24hr hours, Mon - Fri, but with no cover at weekends.